Packetizer

 Before audio or video media can flow between two computers, various protocols must be employed to find the remote device and to negotiate the means by which media will flow between the two devices.
 The protocols that are central to this process are referred to as call-signaling protocols, the most popular of which are H.323 and Session Initiation Protocol (SIP) and they both rely on static provisioning, RAS (ITU-T Rec.
 H.225.0), DNS, TRIP (RFC 3219), ENUM (RFC 3762), and other protocols to find other users.

 H.323 and SIP both have their origins in 1995 as researchers looked to solve the problem of how two computers can initiate communication in order to exchange audio and video media streams.
 H.323 enjoyed the first commercial success, due to the fact that those working on the protocol in the ITU worked quickly to publish the first standard in early 1996.
-SIP, on the other hand, progressed much more slowly in the IETF, with the first draft published in 1996, but the first recognized "standard" published later in 1999.
+SIP, on the other hand, progressed much more slowly in the IETF, with the first draft published in 1996, but the first recognized standard published in 1999.
 SIP was revised over the years and re-published in 2002 as RFC 3261, which is the currently recognized standard for SIP.
-These delays in the standards process resulted in delays in market adoption of the SIP protocol.
+These delays in the standards process resulted in delays in market adoption of the SIP protocol, though it has nonetheless seen wide market use today.
+H.323, too, has been continually revised over the years, with the most recent version published in 2009.

 Fundamentally, H.323 and SIP allow users to do the same thing: to establish multimedia communication (audio, video, or other data communication).
 However, H.323 and SIP differ significantly in design, with H.323 borrowing heavily from legacy communication systems and being a binary protocol, and with SIP not adopting many of the information elements found in legacy systems and being an ASCII-based protocol.
 Supporters of each protocol have debated at length as to which approach is better and the results are certainly mixed.

 Over the years, there have been a lot of papers debating H.323 vs. SIP, but most of the arguments have often been "religious" in nature (e.g., "ITU vs. IETF" and "binary versus ASCII").
 Very few of the papers and reports have compared the protocol on the basis of functionality and what really matters: does the protocol do the job?
-The fact is, both can do the job, though H.323 is superior in a number of ways: better interoperability with the PSTN, better support for video, excellent interoperability with legacy video systems (e.g., H.320), and reliable out-of-band transport of DTMF.
-SIP, being a "session initiation protocol", was not designed to address many of the problems that were raised and solved in legacy communication systems.
-SIP was also popularized in the market through misstatements that it was "easy to implement and debug".
-The truth is that there is a certain amount of complexity in any communication system and, no matter how one looks at it, it requires about the same amount of work to do the same thing two different ways.
+The fact is, both can do the job, though each has certain strengths and weaknesses, but users cannot see those differences.
+Thus, from a practical point of view, the differences are irrelevant.

 To understand the purpose of H.248 and MGCP, it is important to first understand the function of a gateway.
 A gateway is a device that offers an IP interface on one side and some sort of legacy telephone interface on the other side.
 The legacy telephone interface may be complex, such as an interface to a legacy PSTN switch, or may be a simple interface that allows one to connect one or a few traditional telephones.
 Depending on the size and purpose of the gateway, it may allow IP-originated calls to terminate to the PSTN (and vice-versa) or may simply provide a means for a person to connect a telephone to the Internet.